Man: the Blazing Paradox

 - Men of Xakapu

 The Men of Aran populate the southern continent of Aran.
 This collection of peoples includes the Southern Men of Erub.
-Now, because of the difficult terrain of Aran, the Men of these regions can be more clearly divided and categorized.
-There are still major divisions within each of these categories.
-Each is so large that they ought to be called general categories, at best.
+Now, because of the difficult terrain of Aran, the Men of these regions can be more clearly divided and categorized by culture.
+Nevertheless, these categories have many major internal divisions, and each is so large that they are stereotypes, at best.

 First, are the Southerly Men.
 They live in the Southern Marches of the Empire of Juraedon.
 They are a stocky and dark-skinned race of men.
 They, like the Tetians, have a deep connexion with the earth itself.
 Their native religions have an animalistic and naturistic bent.
 Compared to most divisions of Men, they've had little contact with Elves throughout their history.